etsangsplk/hashgraph-ledger/README.md

 The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the `iss` claim is claiming to be owning.
 This value shall only be applicable if the `iss` claim value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the `iss` claim.

+#### Become a shareholder

+There are several ways to become a shareholder.
+Visit http://stefan.co.jp for more information.

+## QuantumLedger

+The QuantumLedger is an experimental blockchain written completely in javascript.
+Contracts in QuantumLedger are just javascript promises that live inside a virtual machine.
+Smart Contracts have access to transaction arguments and the parts of the ledger state that are controlled by the contract's owner.
+An owner is defined by a public key.

-## Key Generation
+#### Key Generation

-To create an public/private keypair to use on QuantumLedger:
+Run the following commands to create a public/private keypair that you can use with QuantumLedger:

     openssl genrsa -out private_key.pem 2048
     openssl rsa -in private_key.pem -pubout -out public_key.pem